 With a deep commitment to ongoing research in current organisational and psychological trends, Helena possesses keen insight into the best practices in learning, communication, and leadership.
 A member of the British Psychological Society, she brings a scientific edge to the work she delivers and continues to apply the latest developments in the fields of psychology, neuroscience, and behaviour to the organisational context.

 - How the brain ‘sees’, remembers , makes decisions – and filters and interprets new incoming sensory information

 - Why the brain uses biases as part of its immune system

-- Typical biases in the business world, particularly in the light of Covid-19 (confirmation bias, loss aversion, availability heuristic, probability-outcome bias, ingroup- outgroup bias, authority bias)
+- Typical biases in the business world (confirmation bias, loss aversion, availability heuristic, probability-outcome bias, ingroup- outgroup bias, authority bias)